zhendrikse/physics-in-python/docs/geometry.md

 <p><br clear="all"/></p>

-# Welcome to my math art gallery
+# Welcome to my Math Art Gallery

 All geometric shapes below were created with basically the same plotting software that I have written in VPython.